Admission is free for children and young people under the age of 18.

 Pinakothek der Moderne, Sammlung Moderne Kunst, Munich

-We apologize for any inconvenience and thank you for your understanding.
+We apologize for any inconvenience these changes may cause.

 The Pinakothek der Moderne is the museum for art, graphics, architecture and design.
 The unique variety of the exhibitions is accompanied by an extensive, inspiring programme of events and art education.
 Visitors experience a place of sensual and intellectual pleasure, a place to encounter, discover and explore – in the heart of the Kunstareal München.